All you need to know about date/time in R and SAS

 Date

-is number of days.
+values is in days.

 POSIXct